Employment Projections Portal - Planning for Your Future

 Here are the projections data sources that can help you plan for the resources, partnerships and service delivery needed to meet that demand.

 Projections Central for State-Level Occupational Projections

 Projections Central is the ETA site for obtaining state-level occupational employment projections.
 The site currently shows long-term (10-year) projections, and short-term (2-year) projections.

 For each of hundreds of detailed occupations, Projections Central provides employment totals in the initial year, projected employment a decade later, the numerical difference between the initial and subsequent projection, the percentage change, and the average annual number of job openings.

 State labor market information offices disseminate these employment projections.
 Long-term projections are produced for the Bureau of Labor Statistics and short-term projections are developed for the Employment and Training Administration.

 BLS National Employment Projections

-For the most recent national projections (to 2020), see the BLS Employment Projections homepage.
+For the most recent national projections (to 2024), see the BLS Employment Projections News Releases.

 Education and Training Data that Matches BLS National Projections